 Other industries deal with lots of sensitive data, so security and safe collaboration can’t be overlooked.
-Still others generate large amounts of data that must be easily and quickly accessed.
+Still, others generate large amounts of data that must be easily and quickly accessed.
 For all these needs, an ECM can enhance organizational policies and access to content.

 Our Top 3 Content Management Systems

-Since we’ve discussed qualities and key features of a great ECM system, it’s time to highlight a few content management platforms that can enhance your company’s operations.
+Since we’ve discussed the qualities and key features of a great ECM system, it’s time to highlight a few content management platforms that can enhance your company’s operations.
 The options abound, but here are a few top enterprise content management companies that just might be the best fit for your business.